DataFire/Integrations/integrations/generated/google_appengine/README.md

   * privateKey `string`: Unencrypted PEM encoded RSA private key.
 This field is set once on certificate creation and then encrypted.
 The key size must be 2048 bits or fewer.
 Must include the header and footer.
 Example: <pre> -----BEGIN RSA PRIVATE KEY----- <unencrypted_key_value> -----END RSA PRIVATE KEY----- </pre> @InputOnly
   * publicCertificate `string`: PEM encoded x.509 public key certificate.
 This field is set once on certificate creation.
 Must include the header and footer.
 Example: <pre> -----BEGIN CERTIFICATE----- <certificate_value> -----END CERTIFICATE----- </pre>

+### CloudBuildOptions
+* CloudBuildOptions `object`: Options for the build operations performed as a part of the version deployment.
+Only applicable for App Engine flexible environment when creating a version using source code directly.
+  * appYamlPath `string`: Path to the yaml file used in deployment, used to determine runtime configuration details.Required for flexible environment builds.See https://cloud.google.com/appengine/docs/standard/python/config/appref for more details.
+  * cloudBuildTimeout `string`: The Cloud Build timeout used as part of any dependent builds performed by version creation.
+Defaults to 10 minutes.

 ### ContainerInfo
 * ContainerInfo `object`: Docker image that is used to create a container and start a VM instance for the version that you deploy.
 Only applicable for instances running in the App Engine flexible environment.
   * image `string`: URI to the hosted container image in Google Container Registry.
 The URI must be fully qualified and include a tag or digest.
 Examples: "gcr.io/my-project/image:tag" or "gcr.io/my-project/image@digest"